 After accepting a written formal complaint, the Director for Equity and Compliance will appoint a fact finder.
 When appropriate, as determined by the Director, two fact finders may be assigned to a case.
 The parties will be notified of the fact-finder's identity.
 Fact finders are specifically trained, impartial faculty members or staff members.
-The fact finder's role is to investigate complaints and makes findings of fact about the complaint.
+The fact finder's role is to investigatecomplaints and make findings of fact pertaining to the complaint.

 - 1. The investigation generally includes interviews with the parties, any relevant witnesses, and a review of relevant documents (text messages, emails, etc.).
 Participants in an investigation are advised that maintaining confidentiality is essential to protect the integrity of an investigation.
 At any time during the investigation, the investigator may recommend to the Director for Equity and Compliance that interim measures be provided to the Complainant, Respondent, or witnesses.
 Violations of these interim measures may be considered a separate violation of policy. - 2.
 Employees whose positions are covered by collective bargaining units may request advocacy from their respective unions for an investigative interview.
 Representatives cannot question, answer, or provide advice during an interview or hearing.
 However, parties can request a brief recess to consult their representative. - 3.
 During an investigative interview, the interviewee is expected to answer the questions, not his or her representation. - 4.
-The investigator(s) will take notes during the interview and provide each participant with a summary of the interview for review.
-Any substantive changes to the content after the review by the participant may be noted in the final report.
+The investigator(s) will take notes during the interview and provide each participant with a summary of the interview for the purpose of review.
+Any substantive changes to the content after the review by the participant may be noted in the final report. - 5.
+The investigation shall be completed as promptly as possible, and in most cases within fifty (50) business days of the date of the formal complaint was filed.

-9 When the respondent is a student the procedures outlined in the Sexual Misconduct Policy are used.

-- 5. The investigation shall be completed as promptly as possible, and in most cases, within fifty (50) business days of the date, the formal complaint was filed.
 A total of two attempts (by email, text, or phone) will be made to schedule investigative interviews.
 Failure to respond to scheduling requests will result in proceeding with the investigation without input from that individual. - 6.
-After the investigation, the investigator will prepare a written report that includes a statement of the allegations and issues, identification of facts, reviewed evidence, and a determination of whether the alleged actions may have violated University policy using the preponderance of evidence standard, and any recommendations. - 7.
+At the conclusion of the investigation, the investigator will prepare a written report that includes a statement of the allegations and issues, identification of facts, reviewed evidence, a determination of whether the alleged actions may have violated University policy using the preponderance of evidence standard, and any recommendations. - 7.
 The fact-finders will submit a report of their findings to the Director for Equity and Compliance.
 The Director will formulate an opinion as to whether there has been a violation of the University's Sexual Harassment or Sexual Misconduct Policy.

 If it is the opinion of the office that there is insufficient evidence to warrant a finding of a policy violation, the complainant and the respondent will be so notified and the case will be closed.
-The Office for Diversity, Equity, and Inclusion maintain the right to refer the case to other appropriate University officials if it appears that there may be violations of the University's Misconduct Policy or other University policies.
+The Office for Diversity, Equity, and Inclusion maintains the right to refer the case to other appropriate University officials if it appears that there may be violations of the University's Misconduct Policy or other University policies.